 Could Your Injuries Be Covered Under Workers’ Compensation?

-Babcock Injury Lawyers has seen numerous forms of workmans’ comp claims in our years as attorneys in Baton Rouge.
+Our firm has seen numerous forms of workmans’ comp claims in our years as attorneys in Baton Rouge.
 Whether your injury is one clearly caused by a workplace accident like a fall, burn, fallen object, or machinery accident; or one that stems from years of hard labor or improper protective measures on a job site, we’re confident that we can represent your claim both in and out of court.

-Your injury does not need to be sudden and dramatic for you to seek compensation for a workplace accident in Baton Rouge.
+Your injury does not need to be sudden and dramatic for you to seek compensation for a workplace accident.
 Repetitive, stress-related injuries that damage your nerves or muscles are often overlooked as just another factor of the job.
 Gradual hearing damage from constant exposure to loud noises and a decline in health due to contact with dangerous chemicals are also valid reasons that you may have for filing your claim.
 But when your employer sees these injuries as just a part of the job, they will be less likely to help you when it comes to paying out for your medical expenses.

 How To File a Workers’ Comp Claim In Baton Rouge